luk036/luk036.github.io/minmax-placement.md

 ## How to achieve fairness while reducing total wirelength

 - Min-max fairness： minimize the worst wire-length (still convex)
-- Min-max is usually (but not always) easier to solve than min-sum.
+- Min-max is usually (but not always) easier to solve than Min-sum.
 - Impose proportional fairness by weighted cost
 - Related paper:
     A. Kahng, S. Mantik and I. L. Markov, Min-Max Placement For Large-Scale Timing Optimization, ISPD'03. (minimize the worst delay path, non-convex?)